Neural Task Synthesis for Visual Programming: Problem Setup

 \textbf{Task synthesis specification.} We now introduce a notation to specify desired tasks for synthesis that exercise certain programming concepts in their solution codes and respect certain constraints on the visual puzzle.
-We define a task synthesis specification as a tuple $\spec := (\specGrid, \specSketch, \specDelta, \specSize)$, where $\specGrid$ is partially initialized visual puzzle, $\specSketch$ is a code sketch (i.e., a partial code) capturing the structure that should be followed by the synthesized task's solution codes along with additional constraints specified by $\specDelta$ and $\specSize$.
-For instance, the task synthesis specification $\spec$ in Figure~\ref{fig.illustration_hoc.spec} is inspired by the \textsc{Maze18} \hocType{} task -- here, $\specGrid$ is a $12\text{x}12$ maze with certain cells initialized to free or wall cells; $\specSketch$ along with $\specDelta$ and $\specSize = 7$ specify constraints on code solutions of a synthesized task.
-Analogously, specification $\spec$ in Figure~\ref{fig.illustration_karel.spec} is inspired by the \textsc{Stairway} \karelType{} task.
+We define a task synthesis specification as a tuple $\spec := (\specGrid, \specSketch, \specC)$, where $\specGrid$ is a partially initialized visual puzzle, $\specSketch$ is a code sketch (i.e., a partial code) capturing the structure that should be followed by the synthesized task's solution codes, and $\specC$ specifies additional constraints on solution codes.
+For instance, the input task synthesis specification $\spec^{\text{in}}$ in Figure~\ref{fig.framework.spec} is extracted from $\task^{\text{ref}}$ and $\code^{\text{ref}}$ in Figure~\ref{fig.framework.ref} -- here, $\specGrid^{\text{in}}$ is a $12\text{x}12$ maze with certain cells initialized to free or wall cells; $\specSketch^{\text{in}}$ specifies the structure and some already initialized conditionals, loops and actions that should be used in solution codes; $\specC^{\text{in}}$ specifies constraints related to what kind of blocks can be used and the size of a solution code.